If you are a cat owner, you are probably familiar with the feline leukemia virus, either directly or indirectly.

-PIPTOPET helps fight cells affected by the virus, whether they are cancerous or not.
-This remedy can therefore help your pet even in the early stages of feline leukemia by helping to prevent the development of cancer following infection with the virus.
+PIPTOPET helps for the fight of cells affected by the virus, whether they are cancerous or not.
+This natural product can therefore help your pet even in the early stages of feline leukemia.
+You want to prevent the development of cancer following infection with the virus.

-If your cat is already actively fighting cancer, this product is also a great ally because it helps directly fight cancer cells thanks to its active ingredient; a surprising medicinal mushroom.
+If your cat is already actively fighting cancer, this product is also a great ally because it helps the cat in his fight against cancer cells thanks to its active ingredient; a surprising medicinal mushroom.

 SILVERPET is also a holistic tool to have in your arsenal against feline leukemia.
-This remedy acts, among other things, as an antiviral and a natural antibiotic.
-It therefore helps to directly fight viral particles, while protecting your pet against secondary infections.
+This other natural product acts, among other things, as an antiviral and a natural antibiotic.
+It therefore helps maintain the body healthy.
+A healthy system fight viral particles, while protecting your pet against secondary infections.

-Whether your cat has feline leukemia virus (FeLV) or blood cancer, this remedy works for both.
+Whether your cat has feline leukemia virus (FeLV) or blood cancer, this product works for both.
 It will greatly support your cat’s immune system.

 Now that you are experts in the field of feline leukemia, you can keep an eye out for symptoms so that you are ready to act quickly.